 Even now she was determined to secure her financial future and whilst he was away campaigning in Egypt she took the first of a string of wealthy lovers.
 When Napoleon heard of this he was furious and very publicly had affairs of his own in response.
 Their relationship would never fully recover from this turn of events and from now on power and the pursuit of it would be Napoleon’s mistress.

-On 2 December, 1804, Napoleon despite the enforced presence of Pope Pius VII decided to crown himself Emperor of France with the words spoken in his native Italian, “Dio mio la dona, gai a qui la tocca” (God has given it to me, beware who shall touch it).
-He then despite their differences and the now fractured state of their relationship personally crowned Josephine his Empress.
+On 2 December 1804, Napoleon, despite the enforced presence of Pope Pius VII decided to crown himself Emperor of France with the words spoken in his native Italian, “Dio mio la dona, gai a qui la tocca” (God has given it to me, beware who shall touch it).

-For the next few years at least they shared a harmonious if not entirely happy marriage.
-Both continued to take lovers though now it was rarely spoken about.
+For the next few years they shared a harmonious if not entirely happy marriage for both continued to take lovers though now it was rarely spoken about.

 Josephine was six years Napoleon’s senior and by 1810, aged 47, she was no longer able to bear children and the Emperor needed an heir.
 She was acutely aware of her husband’s need to secure the dynasty and in January of that year she conceded to his request for a divorce.

-On 11 March, 1810, Napoleon married Princess Marie-Louise the daughter of the Hapsburg Emperor of Austria.
-It was a dynastic triumph for the commoner from Corsica though he was later to say that he had “merely married a womb.”
+On 11 March 1810, Napoleon married Princess Marie-Louise the daughter of the Hapsburg Emperor of Austria.
+It was a personal triumph for the scion of impoverished nobility from Corsica though he was later to say that he had “merely married a womb.”

 Josephine and Napoleon remained good friends and he continued to pay the debts of his spendthrift ex-wife.
 He confided in and trusted her more than he ever did Marie-Louise or any of his close colleagues.

-On 29 May, 1814, Josephine died of pneumonia.
-Napoleon was visibly shaken at the news and struggled to hold back the tears.
+On 29 May 1814, Josephine died of pneumonia and Napoleon upon hearing the news was described as being visibly shaken, unable to stand, and barely able to hold back the tears.

-It was to be ironic that it was Josephine through her daughter Hortense by her marriage to Alexandre de Beauhernais who would be responsible for the revival of Bonapartism when she gave birth to the future Emperor Louis Napoleon III.
-Napoleon’s own son by Marie-Louise was to die when still a child.
+It was ironic that it was Josephine through her daughter Hortense by her marriage to Alexandre de Beauhernais who would be responsible for the revival of the Bonaparte dynasty.
+It was Napoleon’s step-daughter who gave birth to the future Emperor Louis Napoleon III.
+His own son by Marie-Louise was to die when still a child.